Nymphalis antiopa

 Nymphalis antiopa, known as the mourning cloak in North America and the Camberwell beauty in Britain, is a large butterfly native to Eurasia and North America.
 The immature form of this species is sometimes known as the spiny elm caterpillar.
 Other older names for this species include grand surprise and white petticoat.
 A powerful flier, this species is sometimes found in areas far from its usual range during migration.

 These butterflies have a lifespan of 11 to 12 months, one of the longest lifespans for any butterfly.

-It is also the state insect of the U.S. state of Montana, adopted in 2001.
+It is the state insect of the U.S. state of Montana, adopted in 2001.

 Etymology

 The specific epithet antiopa is thought to be derived from Antiope, a common name in Greek mythology.